jxhe/vae-lagging-encoder/README.md

 python text.py --dataset [dataset] --decode_from [pretrained model path] --decode_input [a text file for reconstruction]
 ```

-``--decode_input`` file has one raw sentence per line, wihch is the same format as training data.
+``--decode_input`` file has one raw sentence per line, which is the same format as training data.

 Optional `--decoding_strategy` argument can be used to specifiy decoding strategy as `{greedy, beam, sample}`.
 By default greedy decoding is performed.
 Generated sentences are saved in folder `samples`.